radusbriciu/pcrm-book/README.md

 be considered appropriate.

 # Thank you for your support
-Your support makes it possible for this book to be written.
-The more support the project receives, the more time I can spend on it, and the better it will be.
+Your support made it possible for this book to be written.

-Besides your personal monetary support, you can help accelerate the process and improve the quality by simply publicly sharing your positive experience with the book and the code, and thereby encourage more people to support the project.
+Besides your personal monetary support, you can help improve the quality of the book by simply publicly sharing your positive experience with the book and its code, thereby encouraging more people to support the project.
 You are also encouraged to give this and the supporting [fortitudo.tech](https://github.com/fortitudo-tech/fortitudo.tech) repository a star.